On the Computational Properties of Obviously Strategy-Proof Mechanisms: Specifying choice rules with circuits

 So far, we have studied decision problems for which the inputs are tables, specifying the payoffs to each type of each agent, at each profile of reports.
 However, in economic applications, utility functions and choice rules often have special structure that permits a more concise description.

-In this section, we investigate what happens when we make the decision problem harder by using a more powerful input language.
-In particular, we modify the computational model to represent utility functions and choice rules as Boolean circuits.
+In this section, we investigate what happens when we make the decision problem harder by using a more concise input language.
+In particular, we modify the computational model to represent utility functions and choice rules as Boolean circuits.\footnote{Our results in this section also hold for less powerful computational models such as Boolean formulae.} A Boolean circuit consists of input nodes that are fed through a network of logic gates to the output nodes.
+The network is a directed acyclic graph, and the logic gates compute the Boolean functions AND, OR, and NOT.
+The size of a circuit is the number of logic gates.

 We again consider agents $N$ with finite type sets $T_1,\dots,T_n$ and outcome set $X$.
 Each agent $i$ has utility function $u_i:T_i\times X\rightarrow\{0,\dots,|X|-1\}$, which reflects arbitrary ordinal preferences\footnote{Since our concern here is with deterministic strategy-proof choice rules, it is without loss of generality to limit attention to ordinal preferences.} over outcomes in $X$.